 In the shadow of Pleasant Mountain (which is as lovely as it sounds), Cold Spring is nestled in a picturesque mossy glen in Western Maine.
 Surrounded by waterways, rolling hills and dense forests, the area around Cold Spring looks a lot like the brochure for a pretty amazing summer camp (because it is).

 Clear Spring could be a history lesson all by itself — a prehistoric history lesson, that is.
 Cold spring water flows from ancient glacial deposits formed during the Ice Age(!).
 The springs bubble up through sand and gravel, providing the perfect natural filtration system for refreshing spring water.
 Yes, this process takes a while.
 But that’s often the case when you’re making something this great-tasting.

 Thousands of trees cover peaks and valleys on majestic Bigelow Mountain Range near Spruce Spring.
 Part of the Appalachian Mountains, these mountains contain one of Maine’s highest summits (over 4,000 feet tall!).
-You can enjoy the breathtaking view with a bottle of Poland Spring in hand (gotta stay refreshed on the trail).
+You can enjoy the breathtaking view with a bottle of Poland Spring Brand water in hand (gotta stay refreshed on the trail).

 Down the road from Poland Spring, you’ll find Garden Spring, which is also in Poland (the town, not the country).
 With the same sand and gravel deposits as our Poland Spring source, it’s famous around these parts for its fresh-tasting natural spring water.

 From Evergreen Spring, you can see New Hampshire’s stunning Western Mountains with their (naturally) evergreen landscape.
 We could enjoy this stunning scenery for hours while enjoying a bottle of Poland Spring water (of course).